-Clause 15.8 Provision of Summary of Product Characteristics The requirement to provide a An electronic copy of the summary of product characteristics can be met by the provision of an electronic provided if the recipient agrees.
+Clause 17.8 (15.8) Provision of Summary of Product Characteristics An electronic copy of the summary of product characteristics can be provided if the recipient agrees.
 If discussion on a medicine is initiated by the person or persons on whom a representative calls, the representative is not obliged to have available the information on that medicine referred to in this clause.
-Clause 15.9 Briefing Material
+Clause 17.9 (15.9) Briefing Material

-The detailed briefing material referred to in this clause consists includes of both the training material used to instruct medical representatives about a medicine and the instructions given to them as to how the product should be promoted.
-Clause X Information, Claims and Comparisons - 7.1 Upon reasonable request, a company must promptly provide members of the health professionals and other relevant decision makers with accurate and relevant information about the medicines which the company markets. - 7.5 Substantiation for any information, claim or comparison must be provided as soon as possible, and certainly within ten working days, at the request of members of the health professionals or other relevant decision makers.
+The detailed briefing material referred to in this clause includes the training material used to instruct medical representatives about a medicine and the instructions given to them as to how the product should be promoted.

+INTERACTIONS WITH HEALTH PROFESSIONALS, OTHER RELEVANT DECISION MAKERS AND HEALTHCARE ORGANISATIONS Clause 18 Information, Claims and Comparisons 18.1 (7.1) Upon reasonable request, a company must promptly provide health professionals and other relevant decision makers with accurate and relevant information about the medicines which the company markets.
+18.2 (7.5) Substantiation for any information, claim or comparison must be provided as soon as possible, and certainly within ten working days, at the request of health professionals or other relevant decision makers.
 The validity of indications approved in the marketing authorization can be substantiated by provision of the summary of product characteristics.
-Clause X Prohibition on Inducements and Inappropriate Payments and the Provision of Items to for Patients, Health Professionals and Other Relevant Decision Makers, Agreements to Benefit Patients such as Outcome Agreements and Patient Access Schemes - 18.1 No gift, pecuniary advantage or benefit may be supplied, offered or promised to members of the health professionals or to other relevant decision makers in connection with the promotion of medicines or as an inducement to prescribe, supply, administer, recommend, buy or sell any medicine, subject to the provisions of Clauses 18.2 and 18.3 - 18.2 Health professionals may be provided with items which are to be passed on to patients and which are part of a formal-patient support programme, the details of which have been appropriately documented and certified in advance as required by Clause 14.3.
+Clause 19 Prohibition on Inducements and Inappropriate Payments and the Provision of Items to Health Professionals 19.1 (18.1) No gift, pecuniary advantage or benefit may be supplied, offered or promised to health professionals or to other relevant decision makers in connection with the promotion of medicines or as an inducement to prescribe, supply, administer, recommend, buy or sell any medicine, subject to the provisions of Clauses 10.4. and 19.2.
+19.2 (18.2) Health professionals may be provided with materials and items which are to be passed on to patients and which are part of a patient support programme, the details of which have been appropriately documented and certified in advance as required by Clause 8.3.
 The items provided must be inexpensive and directly benefit patient care.
-They may bear the name of the company providing them but must not be product branded unless the name of the medicine name is essential for the correct use of the item by the patient.
+They may bear the name of the company providing them but must not be product branded, unless the name of the medicine name is essential for the correct use of the item by the patient.
 Items must not be given out from exhibition stands.
 They must not be given to administrative staff unless they are to be passed on to a health professional.
-Medical and Educational Goods and Services -added to Donations and Grants 19.1 Medical and educational goods and services which enhance patient care, or benefit the NHS and maintain patient care, can be provided subject to the provisions of Clause 18.1.
-They must not be provided to individuals for their personal benefit.
-Medical and educational goods and services must not bear the name of any medicine but may bear the name of the company providing them.
-Joint Working added to collaborative working Joint working between one or more pharmaceutical companies and the NHS and others is acceptable provided that this is carried out in a manner compatible with the Code.
-Joint working must always benefit patients.
-A formal written agreement must be in place and an executive summary of the joint working agreement must be made publicly available before arrangements are implemented.
-Transfers of value made by companies in connection with joint working must be publicly disclosed.
-Clause X (New Clause and part of 20) Collaborative Working with Organisations Clause X Collaborative working which either enhances patient care or is for the benefit of patients or alternatively benefits the NHS and, as a minimum, maintains patient care is acceptable providing it is carried out in a manner compatible with the Code.
+Clause 20 (New Clause and part of 20) Collaborative Working with Organisations 20.1 Collaborative working which either enhances patient care or is for the benefit of patients or alternatively benefits the NHS and, as a minimum, maintains patient care is acceptable providing it is carried out in a manner compatible with the Code.
 Collaborative working is generally between one or more pharmaceutical companies, healthcare organisations and others.
-Clause X Collaborative working, including its implementation must have and be able to demonstrate the pooling of skills, experience and/or resources from all of the parties involved for the joint development and implementation of patient and/or healthcare centred projects.
+20.2 Collaborative working, including its implementation must have and be able to demonstrate the pooling of skills, experience and/or resources from all of the parties involved for the joint development and implementation of patient and/or healthcare centred projects.
 There must be a shared commitment to successful delivery from all parties and each party must make a significant contribution.
-Clause X Collaborative working must:
+20.3 Collaborative working must: